 If you tell Kabbage to send funds into a PayPal account (yes, only PayPal), they will appear in the account in just a few minutes.
 If you tell Kabbage to send funds to a regular business checking account, it could take up to three days for funds to appear.

 Funding speed also depends on the size of your credit line.
-Specifically, credit lines above $200,000 may take longer than one business day to deposit, regardless of which account you use.
+Specifically, credit lines above $100,000 may take longer than one business day to deposit, regardless of which account you use.

 You can review your payment history and view your upcoming payments through Kabbage’s online dashboard.

 Kabbage is one of the most accessible business financing tools in existence.
 Few online business lenders offer products that are this easy to qualify for.
 The simplicity of the application process is virtually unrivaled as well.
-Hardly any paperwork is involved since you can simply connect your accounts online.
-And unless you request more than $200,000, you’ll most likely receive your funds in a matter of hours.
+Hardly any paperwork is involved since you can connect your accounts online.
+And unless you request more than $100,000, you’ll most likely receive your funds in a matter of hours.
 Thus, if quick and easy are your top priorities, Kabbage may be the best choice.

-For credit lines under $200,000, you could have funds in your account in a matter of hours.
-If your line of credit is over $200,000, it could take up to three business days for funds to reach your account.
+For credit lines under $100,000, you could have funds in your account in hours.
+If your credit line is over $100,000, it could take up to three business days for funds to reach your account.